Pompton Lakes High School: Athletics

 The school also has a marching band and color guard which competes in USSBA competitions.
 The Cardinal Marching Band has been a part of PLHS since the 1930s, with up to 100 students participating.

 Administration

-The school's principal is Vincent S. Przybylinski Jr. His core administration team includes the assistantprincipal.
+The school's principal is Scott Wisniewski.
+His core administration team includes the assistant principal.

 In popular culture

 Selected for its "beautiful auditorium, a great gymnasium" and other aesthetic qualities, the high school was used extensively as a filming location for the 1997 movie In & Out starring Kevin Kline.
-Many different classrooms and facilities were used as the set for the movie, as well as many students were used as extras.
+Many classrooms and other school facilities were used as the set for the movie, and many students were used as extras.